Measuring Behaviours of Concern with the BoCAI

 We know that many children with NDDs have behaviours of concern (BoC), but we do not know who is impacted by these behaviours and how significantly.
 Without this knowledge, we cannot help this population to the best of our abilities.

-To do this, we interviewed neurodiverse youth and their caregivers, physicians, clinicians, and educators to explore their thoughts and perspectives on the first draft of the BoCAI.
+To do this, we first developed a draft BoCAI based on a review of existing instruments, behavioural data from a retrospective chart review, and clinical experience.
+We then interviewed neurodiverse youth and their caregivers, physicians, clinicians, and educators to explore their thoughts and perspectives on the draft BoCAI.
 Through these interviews we identified many strengths of the BoCAI and areas of improvement.
 We used this feedback to refine the instrument and create a new version of the BoCAI which meets the needs and preferences of end users.
-Next, we will pilot test the BoCAI under real-world conditions, test its feasibility, and then perform full psychometric validation of the BoCAI.
-The BoCAI will be a first step in increasing our understanding of the experiences of BoC in neurodiverse children and youth.
+We then conducted a small pilot to identify and address any barriers to the clinical workflow of the BoCAI.
+Now, we are conducting a field test and usability study to evaluate the preliminary psychometric properties of the BoCAI and how usable, acceptable, and feasible caregivers find it.

 Collaborators: